glasfisch3000/zenea-swift-cli/README.md

 In the directory that this README file is in, run `swift build`.
 This fetches all dependencies and builds an executable product.
 Once the process is done, you can find that product by running `swift build --show-bin-path`, which will output a directory.
 The executable named "zenea" should be in that directory.

-You can directly run the executable product file, however you might want to copy it a directory like `/usr/bin/`.
+You can directly run the executable product file, however you might want to copy it to a directory like `/usr/bin/`.

 NOTE: This package may not work on systems that do not provide an adequate `Foundation` library.
 In any recent release of macOS, this should not be a problem.
 However, on Linux systems you might be using an older version of the library or it might be missing entirely.
 Apple is currently working on making an [open-source swift version](https://github.com/apple/swift-foundation) of that package that can be used as a dependency on all systems, but as it is still in an early stage, you could run into problems compiling this package.